 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-two factor authentication solution.
+In 2008, Bank of India started searching for a two factor authentication solution.
 Depth of coverage for attack vectors, easy usability, and convenience were among the main selection criteria.
 As part of the process, Bank of India evaluated several solutions and shortlisted three vendors.
 Out of these, HP-Uniken's solution was selected since it was the lowest bid, informs Ratolikar.
 This is HP's customized two factor authentication solution for Bank of India, which uses USB-based hardware and software tokens.
 The front end of the solution is provided by HP, while back end is provided by Uniken systems.
 Software tokens are allotted to retail customers, while corporate customers are provided with USB-based hardware tokens.
 "As corporate customers' transactions involve very high amounts, we wanted to give them more security.
 Security provided by the hardware device is much higher than software residing on the PC," explains Ratolikar.
 Out of Bank of India's 3,00,000 online customers, around 2,25,000 are retail customers, whereas 75,000 are corporate customers.

 Retail customers are required to install software tokens on their PCs, so that their PC itself becomes the second factor of authentication.
 In case of corporate customers, USB is the second factor of authentication.
 In order to activate this new user identity, the bank sends the customer an activation key and verification codes through mailers.
 When a first time user logs into his account, he has to enter his username and password, as well as set up a personal identification number (PIN) which is required thereafter for every transaction.
 Bank of India has also factored the possibility of PINs getting captured by a hacker.
 "We developed our solution in such a way that a complete PIN is never transmitted over the network.
 Even as the first half of the PIN resides with the customer PC, the PIN's second half is on our server.
 They have to be assembled together, in order for the transaction to happen," says Ratolikar.
 For further protection, the customer has to type the PIN using a secure desktop (a virtual keyboard displayed on the login screen), so that there are no chances of the PIN getting stolen by keyloggers.